Code-Institute-Submissions/Sajalol-Project1/README.md

 # Testing

-- Tested the pages in following browsers: Chrome, Edge and firefox
+- Tested the pages in following browsers: Chrome, Edge and Firefox
 - Confirmed the project is responsive to other displays, looks good and functions good on different screen sizes using the devtools device toolbar